 ⚠ Note that before clicking Save, the old hotkey is still in effect.
 That means that if you have changed a hotkey and not clicked Save, you cannot select the old hotkey again because when you press it, it will be triggered.
 To change back to the old hotkey in this situation, first click Save, click into the hotkey field again and press the old hotkey.
 Then click Save once more.

 Main Window Hotkey: This hotkey will open the main program window, e.g. after Auto Book has been minimized to the tray.
 Note that it will not start Auto Book if it is not running already in the background.
 If the main window is already open but minimized or hidden by other windows, this hotkey will bring the window forward.

 Clipboard Concatenation Hotkey: This is the hotkey for concatenating data in the clipboard: If you select text and press this hotkey, the selected text will not replace the text already existing in the clipboard, but will be appended (added) to it.
 This function is useful if you cannot capture all needed text with only one copy operation.

-Extraction Hotkey: This hotkey triggers the extraction of data for adding them to a database.
-This hotkey will work in either of the following cases: (1) You only select the text from which you want to extract data and then press this hotkey, or (2) the text from which you want to extract is already in the clipboard when you press this hotkey.
+Extraction Hotkey: This hotkey triggers the extraction of data for adding them to a Database in Normal Extraction Mode.
+Select, with your mouse or keyboard, the text from which you want to extract data and then press this hotkey.